|

 proves their nothingness.

-reason and revelation.
-Then mortals will behold the nothingness of sickness and
+yield to reason and revelation.
+Then mortals will behold the nothingness of

-sin, and sin and sickness will disappear from consciousness.
-The harmonious
+sickness and sin, and sin and sickness will disappear from consciousness.
+The

-will appear real, and the inharmo nious unreal.
-These critics will then see
+harmonious will appear real, and the inharmo nious unreal.
+These critics will

-that error is indeed the nothingness, which they chide us for naming nothing
+then see that error is indeed the nothingness, which they chide us for naming

-and which we desire neither to honor nor to fear.
-Medical theories virtually
+nothing and which we desire neither to honor nor to fear.
+Medical theories

-admit the nothingness of hallucinations, even while treating them as disease;
+virtually admit the nothingness of hallucinations, even while treating them as

-and who objects to this?
-Ought we not, then, to approve any cure, which is
+disease; and who objects to this?
+Ought we not, then, to approve any cure,

-effected by making the disease appear to be what it really is an illusion?
+which is effected by making the disease appear to be what it really is an

 |